nlenno1/find-my-meal-ms2/README.md

 The website needs to enable the **USER** to:

 - Search for recipes based on:
-    - Allergies/Intolerances (nut, gluten intolerances etc)
+    - Allergies/Intolerances (nut allergies, gluten intolerances etc)
     - Diet (Vegan, Vegitarian etc)
     - What items they have to reduce their waste
-- Search for random recipes to help them get inspiration for new recipes
+- Search for random recipes to help inspire them
-- Discover the companies social media accounts to recieve notifications about updates, new features and deals.
+- Get in touch with suggestions to improve the service or to report bugs

 The website needs to enable the **BUSNINESS** to:

 - Develop a fully interactive and engaging platform that users enjoy
 - Accredit use of the recipies and APIs as directed in the API documentation
-- Create revenue from:
+- Potentially revenue from:
     - Selling access to premium features on the app/website,
     - Linking with supermarkets and stores to help users find the products they need to buy
+    - Advertising specific stores or products targeted at users depending on what ingredients or searches they use
 - Attract new users by making the UI easy to understand and use

 ### Strategy Table